 How the surgery is done

-There are different ways to perform surgery for lung cancer.
-Each method has advantages in particular situations – talk to your surgeon about the best approach in your case.
+There are 2 ways to perform surgery for lung cancer, and both require a general anaesthetic.
+Each type of surgery has advantages in particular situations – talk to your surgeon about the best option for you.

 Thoracotomy – If a long cut is made between the ribs in the side of the chest, the operation is called a thoracotomy.
 This may also be called open surgery.
 You will need to stay in hospital for 3–7 days.